Inner Sanctum

 You can’t outperform your vineyards.
 That’s something we live by.

-And while 2025 gave us its fair share of challenges—from that early frost to Bob-the-drone’s dramatic and sudden retirement—the fruit that arrived at the winery was a testament to the strength of our place and our practices.
-Bannockburn continues to prove its worth as a premium subregion.
-Our organically farmed vineyards at the far end of Felton Road once again delivered fruit of character and depth.
+While 2025 gave us its fair share of challenges—from that early frost to Bob-the-drone’s dramatic and sudden retirement—the fruit that arrived at the winery was a testament to the strength of our place and our practices.
+Bannockburn continues to prove its worth as a premium subregion and our vineyards once again delivered the goods in the form of expressive fruit with character and depth.

 The 2025 wines are shaping up to be vivid, expressive, and full of flavour.
 We can't wait to share them with you.